 With this complete at 12:50 am the following morning, they adjourned for the evening.
-To hear precisely how the song sounded at this point, listen to the version of the song as contained on the 1996 release “Anthology 2,” the only difference being the comical count-off of the song that was recorded at a later date (see below).
+To hear precisely how the song sounded at this point, listen to the version of the song as presented on the 1996 release “Anthology 2,” the only difference being the comical count-off of the song that was recorded at a later date (see below).
 Whether they thought the song was complete at this point is not known.
 However, just under twelve hours later they would be back in EMI Studio Two for more work on the song.

 Onto the now vacant track four was Ringo on cowbell throughout most of the song (starting in the second verse) and Paul and John singing “Ah, ah, Mr. Wilson” and “Ah, ah, Mr. Heath” in replacement of the "anybody got a bit of money" harmonies that were just erased.
 This was in reference to Prime Minister Harold Wilson (leader of the Labour Party) and Edward Heath (leader of the Conservative Party), both being the largest parties in British politics and, therefore, viewed as responsible for The Beatles tax issues.
 Wilson approved the honors list for The Beatles to receive their MBE’s the previous year, and in return received the “honor” of being immortalized in one of their songs.
 In fact, references to both of their names mark the first living individuals to be specifically recognized in a Beatles song (apart from Ringo calling out for "George" to play a guitar solo in both the songs "Boys" and "Honey Don't").

 Approximately five hours later, or at 7:30 pm, they now apparently felt the song was complete and moved on to performing more overdubs to “Mark I,” which was the working title to another classic “Revolver” track, “Tomorrow Never Knows.”
 This then brought the session to a close at 11:30 pm.